ccfd/tanks/README.md

 After scaning the code you will have your private copy of repository.
 You can edit out the `src/Bot/BotPlayer.cpp` to develop your AI player.

-### Compilation and Running
+### Compilation

 Under **Linux** you should be able to use `make`, and run the game with `./main`.
-Remember to install dependencies by typing in terminal:
+In **Windows** you can open the Visual Studio project.

+### SFML

+The game needs the SFML library.
+In linux you can install it by:
 `sudo apt install libsfml-dev`

-In **Windows** you can open the Visual Studio project.
+In Windows the Visual Studio project is set up to search for the SFML library in the project directory.
+You can change the paths (and libs) to fit your installation.

+## Running

 The game has some commandline options:

 - `-f` - full screen mode